kosecki123/ethereum-alarm-clock/audit/code-review/CloneFactory.md

  * For the bytecode annotation please see the `bytecode-annotation.txt` document at the root of this project.
  * Briefly, this contract will create a "clone" contract that will delegatecall every transaction it is sent to the `target` address.
  */
+// BK Ok
 contract CloneFactory {

+  // BK Ok - Event
   event CloneCreated(address indexed target, address clone);

+  // BK Ok - Internal function
   function createClone(address target) internal returns (address result) {
+    // BK Ok - Matches bytecode-annotation.txt bytecode (see below)
     bytes memory clone = hex"3460425760388060106000396000f30036600060ff376000803660ff73beefbeefbeefbeefbeefbeefbeefbeefbeefbeef5af4156032573d80600060ff3e60fff3005b600080fd00";
-    bytes20 targetBytes = bytes20(target);
+    // BK Ok - Template code address bytes20 targetBytes = bytes20(target);
-    for (uint i = 0; i < 20; i++) {
+    // BK Next block Ok - Overwrite `beefbeefbeefbeefbeefbeefbeefbeefbeefbeef` with template code address for (uint i = 0; i < 20; i++) {
       clone[29 + i] = targetBytes[i];
     }
     assembly {
+      // BK NOTE - mload(p) - mem[p..(p+32)).
+Load word from memory.
-      let len := mload(clone)
+      // BK Ok - Len will be 0x48 (72), the number of bytes in clone let len := mload(clone)
+      // BK NOTE - `data` will point to the start of the `clone` data
+      // BK NOTE - In this function, data will be 0xa0 (160)
       let data := add(clone, 0x20)
-      result := create(0, data, len)
+      // BK Ok - create(v, p, s) - create new contract with code mem[p..(p+s)) and send v wei and return the new address result := create(0, data, len)
     }
   }